Robbie Robertson: 1969–1973: Expansion and acclaim

 The Band's next album, Cahoots, was recorded at Albert Grossman's newly built Bearsville Studios and was released in October 1971.
-The album received mixed reviews, and peaked at #24 on the Billboard charts, only remaining in the Billboard Top 40 for five weeks.
+The album received mixed reviews and peaked at No. 24 on the Billboard charts, only remaining on the Billboard Top 40 for five weeks.
 Cahoots is notable for its cover of Bob Dylan's "When I Paint My Masterpiece", as well as for featuring the concert favourite "Life Is a Carnival".
 The inclusion of "When I Paint My Masterpiece" came about when Dylan stopped by Robertson's home during the recording of Cahoots and Robertson asked if he might have any songs to contribute.
 That led to Dylan playing an unfinished version of "When I Paint My Masterpiece" for him.
-Dylan completed the song soon afterwards, and the Band recorded it for the album.
-"Life Is a Carnival" features horn parts written by producer and arranger Allen Toussaint.
-It would be the only track from Cahoots the group would keep in their set list through to The Last Waltz concert and film.
+Dylan soon completed the song and the Band recorded it for the album.

-The Band continued to tour throughout 1970-71.
-A live album recorded at a series of shows at the Academy of Music in New York City between December 28–31, 1971, was released in 1972 as the double album Rock Of Ages.
-Rock of Ages peaked at #6, and remained in the Top 40 for 14 weeks.
+The Band continued to tour throughout 1970–1971.
+A live album recorded at a series of shows at the Academy of Music in New York City between December 28–31, 1971 was released in 1972 as the double album Rock Of Ages.
+Rock of Ages peaked at No. 6, and remained in the Top 40 for 14 weeks.

 After the Academy of Music shows, the Band again retreated from performing live.
 They returned to the stage on July 28, 1973, to play the Summer Jam at Watkins Glen alongside the Allman Brothers Band and the Grateful Dead.
 A recording of the Band's performance was released by Capitol Records as the album Live at Watkins Glen in 1995.
 With over 600,000 people in attendance, the festival set a record for "Pop Festival Attendance" in the Guinness Book of World Records.
 The record was first published in the 1976 edition of the book.

-In October 1973, the Band released an album of cover songs entitled Moondog Matinee, which peaked at #28 on the Billboard charts.
+In October 1973, the Band released an album of cover songs entitled Moondog Matinee, which peaked at No. 28 on the Billboard charts.
 Around the time of the recording of Moondog Matinee, Robertson began working on an ambitious project entitled Works that was never finished or released.
-One lyric from the Works project, "Lay a flower in the snow," was used in Robertson's song "Fallen Angel", which appeared on his 1987 self-titled solo album.
+One lyric from the Works project, "Lay a flower in the snow", was used in Robertson's song "Fallen Angel", which appeared on his 1987 self-titled solo album.